People use terms in all sorts of different ways, so I like to start by explaining what we mean by ‘coven’ and ‘tradition’.

 I am a librarian in my early 40s.
 Home includes one cat (Astra), a lot of books, a folk harp, and a moderate amount of fiber (I knit).

+I love words (as a reader, an author, and a learner).
 I’m passionate about connecting people with information that helps them or makes their lives easier, and this is just as true in my Craft life as it is in my professional life.
-I’m particularly interested in how we find and use information, issues around privacy and technology, and issues of accessibility.
+I’m particularly interested in how we find and use information, issues around privacy and technology, and accessibility.

 Boston is the city I grew up in (different suburb), and I’m so delighted to be home now, and near a number of long-term friends.
 I’ve also lived for 12 years in Minnesota, and 3.5 years in rural Maine.